SecureIdentityAlliance/osia/src/doc/02 - functional.rst

 Telco Customer Enrollment with ID document
 """"""""""""""""""""""""""""""""""""""""""

 .. uml::
     :caption: Telco Customer Enrollment with ID document

-    :scale: 50%
+    :scale: 30%

-    !include "skin.iwsd"

     hide footbox

     actor "Customer" as user
     actor "Agent" as agent
     participant "Telco Enrollment Client" as TC
     participant "Telco Server" as TS
     participant "Third Party Services" as TPS

     activate user
     activate agent

     user -> agent: ask for SIM card and present ID doc agent -> TC: UIN, Identity info, live facial portrait, scan & ID of doc activate TC

     TC -> TS: UIN, Identity info, live facial portrait, scan & ID of doc activate TS

     TS -> TPS: checkCredentialDocument(UIN, Doc ID, Name, 1st name, DOB) note right: ID doc authenticity and\nvalidity verification activate TPS

     TPS --> TS: ok(proof of verification)
     deactivate TPS

     TS -> TPS: readCredentialAttributes(Id document ID)
     note right: Get the credential attributes\nsuch as expiration date activate TPS

     TPS --> TS: (issuing agency, issuing date, expiration date) deactivate TPS

     TS -> TPS: Authenticate Holder of ID doc(Live portrait, UIN, doc ID) note right: Compare person's live face\nagainst credential portrait

     TPS --> TS: ok(proof of verification)
     deactivate TPS

     TS -> TPS: readAttributes(UIN)
     activate TPS
     TPS -> TS: (Name, 1st name, DOC, Place of Birth, &c) note right: Get citizen attributes\nfor easier, error free\nenrollment deactivate TPS

     TS -> TS: new customer registration(identity info and proof of verification)

     TS -> TS: New customer registration (attributes, ID doc scan storage, proofs of verification) TS -> TC: Okfor SIM card(customerID)
     deactivate TS

     TC -> agent: continue SIM order
     deactivate TC

     agent -> user: continue SIM order
     destroy agent

     destroy user
-  end

 1. Use case objective

    This use case allows a telco operator to check a citizen’s ID document and identity.

    The use case relies on an IDMS to check the authenticity and validity of the ID document presented by the citizen, then to check that he actually is the holder of the document.

 2. Pre-conditions

    The citizen is registered in the IDMS and has a UIN.

    The citizen has a valid ID document.

    The citizen presents as a customer to the agent.

    The IDMS should support authentication token generation to protect against misusage of UIN.

 3. Use case description

    The customer shows his ID document to the Agent.
 The Agent inputs (possibly by reading an MRZ on the document) the UIN, document ID, name, given name, DOB, and a live facial portrait taken of the citizen.

    The telco server calls an IDMS API to check if the information of the ID document is coherent and if the document is still valid.

    The telco server calls an IDMS API to get meta data of the document such as the issuing agency, the issuing date, expiration date, etc.

    The telco server calls an IDMS API to check if the customer is actually the holder of the document using his live biometric portrait.

    The telco server calls an IDMS API to get some reliable data of the customer in order to register him.

 4. Result

    The citizen is now identified, authenticated and registered in a customer database and becomes eligible to buy a SIM card.

    The telco operator can prove regulatory controls have been applied for 'Know Your Customer' compliance.

 Telco Customer Enrollment with no ID document
-""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""

 A customer applying for a new network SIM card may not be able to present an ID document as part of her application.

 .. uml::
     :caption: Telco Customer Enrollment with no ID document
     :scale: 50%

-    !include "skin.iwsd"

     hide footbox
     actor "Customer" as user
     actor "Agent" as agent
     participant "Telco Enrollment Client" as TC
     participant "Telco Server" as TS
     participant "Third Party Services" as TPS

     activate user
     activate agent
     user -> agent: in person request for a SIM card agent -> TC: UIN, Identity info, live facial portrait activate TC

     TC -> TS: UIN, Identity info, live facial portrait activate TS

     TS -> TPS: verifyIdentity(UIN, Name, 1st name, DOB, portrait with liveness) note right: Thanks to his UIN\nthe citizen is identifed,\nand thanks to biometrics\nhe is authenticated activate TPS

     TPS --> TS: ok(proof of verification)

     TS -> TPS: readAttributes(UIN)
     note right: Get the identified and\nauthenticated citizen\nattributes activate TPS

     TPS --> TS: ok(Name, 1st name, DOC, Place of Birth, &c) deactivate TPS

     TS -> TS: new customer registration(identity info and proof of verification)

     TS -> TC: ok for SIM card(customer ID) deactivate TS

     TC -> agent: continue SIM order
     agent -> user: continue SIM order
     deactivate TC

     destroy agent
     destroy user
-	end

 1. Use case objective

    This use case allows a telco operator to check a citizen’s identity and get his attributes relying on IDMS to check that the biometrics of the citizen matches with his UIN.

 2. Pre-conditions

    The citizen is registered in the IDMS and has a UIN.

    The citizen biometrics are registered and associated to his UIN.

    The citizen presents as a customer to the agent.

    The IDMS should support authentication token generation to protect against misusage of UIN.

 3. Use case description

    The Agent inputs the citizen’s UIN, Name, 1st Name, DOB and takes a live photo portrait of the customer.

    The telco server calls an IDMS API to check if the customer is actually the citizen corresponding to the given UIN thanks to his live portrait (face biometric matching).

    The telco server calls an IDMS API to get some reliable data of the customer in order to register him.

 4. Result

    The citizen is now identified, authenticated and registered in a customer database and becomes eligible to buy a SIM card.

    The telco operator can prove regulatory controls have been applied for 'Know Your Customer' compliance.

 .. rubric:: Footnotes